think-mm/enblog/input/posts/2015/04-14-an-exclusive-interview-of-prof-craig-brandist-by-sankar-ray.md

 and so to move forward.

 SR: Were there similarities between the linguistic theories of Gramsci and Mikhail Bakhtin?

-CB :Yes indeed.
+CB: Yes indeed.
 I wrote about this at length in the late 1990s.
 Gramsci and Bakhtin shared a Humbolditan conception of language according to which a language embodies a worldview.
 Gramsci derived many ideas from his former tutor Matteo Bartoli, who sought to trace the conditions under which innovations flow from one speech community to another according to relations of prestige.
 Gramsci shifted this account from relations between nations to relations between classes in society.
 Bakhtin